The MGA With An Attitude

 AUC1389 washer (used with the stud) should probably be flat, as it takes the place of the flat face on the throttle body to back up the top grommet.
 This will have the same ID and OD as the earlier cup washer.

 AUC1388 washer will have smaller ID than the cup washer, because it fits over the thread and bears against the shoulder on the stud.
-I would have expected this to be a cup washer similar to the earlier one, but it looks flat in the illustration.
-If it is supposed to be flat, then perhaps the barrel of the stud may be slightly shorter than on the bolt.
+I would have expected this to be a cup washer similar to the earlier one, but it is actually flat, in which case the barrel of the stud may be slightly shorter than the shoulder on the bolt.

 As a practical matter, when you need to replace the rubber grommets it may be easier to R&R the nut leaving the stud in place, although I have never had any problem to R&R the banjo bolt.
 The real difference is that multiple R&R of the bolt may eventually wear the threads or shoulder seating area on the pot metal throttle body.

-As a casual observation, use of the stud will lower the float chamber assembly by thickness of the brass seal washer plus hex shoulder on the stud plus thickness of the top steel washer.
-I don't have those parts in hand to say what that distance will be, but this will effectively lower the fuel level relative to the main jet.
-This maybe some of the reason why the 1600 and 1622 engines use different fuel metering needle than the 1500.
+As a casual observation, use of the stud will lower the float chamber assembly by thickness of the brass seal washer plus hex shoulder on the stud plus thickness of the top steel washer (about 1/8 inch total).
+This will effectively lower the fuel level relative to the main jet.
+This may be some of the reason why the 1600 and 1622 engines use different fuel metering needle than the 1500.